prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 {: .alert.alert-info :}
 Currently, `bidWon` is the only event that accepts the `id` parameter.

+Additional data may also be passed to the handler that you have defined

+{: .alert.alert-info :}
+Currently, `bidRequest`, `bidResponse`, and `bidWon`, are the only events that pass additional data to the handler

 The available events are:

 {: .table .table-bordered .table-striped }